tomcam/mb/website/docs/theme-architecture.md

 * Sidebar
 * Footer

-They are all generated from templates written in Markdown or HTML, and combined with a set of CSS files to create the output HTML file.
+They're called [page elements](glossary.html#page-elments).
+They are all generated from templates written in Markdown or HTML, and combined with a set of CSS files, graphics, and perhaps other Markdown files to create the output HTML file.
 All files are optional, and they're all assembled based on instructions in the theme's TOML file, discussed next.

 ## Files that make up a Metabuzz theme